isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 38. I now turn to Ms Sylvia Lim’s query on the personal bond in criminal cases – an amendment in the Criminal Procedure (Miscellaneous Amendments) Act 2024.

 </p><p style="margin-left: 40px">
-(a) This allows persons accused of non-bailable offences punishable with up to seven years’ imprisonment to be released on personal bond, as an alternative to bail.
+(a) This allows persons accused of non-bailable offences punishable with up to seven years’ imprisonment to be released on personal bond, as an alternative to bail.</p>

 </p><p style="margin-left: 40px">
 (b) Previously, persons accused of such offences could only be released on bail while awaiting investigations or trial.
-They would be remanded if they are unable to find a bailor, even though they are offered bail.
+They would be remanded if they are unable to find a bailor, even though they are offered bail.</p>

 {:start="39"}
 39. With this amendment, they may be released by putting up a bond by themselves in appropriate cases.
 This reduces the disruptions to their lives and earning capacity, as mentioned by the Honourable Member.